ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Leader rejected it.)

 Next, the Helper checks if the continuation step indicated by the request is correct.
-(For the first `AggregationJobContinueReq` the value should be `1`;
-for the second the value should be `2`; and so on.)
+(For the first `AggregationJobContinueReq` the value should be `1`; for the second the value should be `2`; and so on.)
 If the Leader is one step behind (e.g., the Leader has resent the previous HTTP request), then the Helper MAY attempt to recover by sending the same response as it did for the previous `AggregationJobContinueReq`, without performing any additional work on the aggregation job.
 In this case it SHOULD verify that the contents of the `AggregationJobContinueReq` are identical to the previous message (see
 {{aggregation-step-skew-recovery}}).
-Otherwise, if the step is incorrect, the Helper MUST abort with error `stepMismatch`.
+Otherwise, if the step is incorrect or if the Helper does not wish to attempt recovery, the Helper MUST abort with error `stepMismatch`.

 Let `inbound` denote the payload of the prep step.
 For each report, the Helper computes the following: